vectordotdev/vector/docs/manual/setup/transformation.md

 transforms](#runtime-transforms) that offer a bit more flexibility than VRL but also come with downsides (listed below) that should always be borne in mind.

+> If your observability use case isn't covered by VRL, please feel *very*
+> welcome to [open an issue][urls.issue] describing your use case.
+The Vector
+> team will follow up with potential solutions and workarounds or, in some
+> cases, updates to VRL that directly address your needs.

 ## Transforming data using VRL

 Let's jump straight into an example of using VRL to modify some data.
 We'll